athem135-source/PDBOT/README.md

 - Faster response (1-3 seconds)
 - No LLM generation (no hallucination risk)

-### Step 3: Review Evidence & View Source
+### Step 3: Review Evidence & Citations

-- Click **"📄 View Source Pages"** expander to see actual PDF pages cited in the answer
-  - Displays high-quality page images rendered at 2x zoom (150 DPI)
-  - Shows up to 5 most relevant pages with page numbers
-  - Powered by PyMuPDF for fast, accurate rendering
-- Click **"Supporting Passages"** dropdown to see retrieved context
+- Click **"Supporting Passages"** expander to see retrieved context chunks
+  - Shows the actual sentences/paragraphs used to generate the answer
+  - Includes relevance scores and chunk classifications
-- Click **"Citations"** dropdown to see page numbers and sources
+- Click **"Citations"** expander to see page numbers and sources
+  - Lists all pages referenced in the answer
+  - Provides page-level source attribution
-- Use **"Regenerate"** button to get alternative wording with same context
+- Use **↻ Regen** button (floating action bar) to get alternative wording with same context
+- Use **🧹 Clear** button (floating action bar) to reset conversation

+> **Note**: PDF page rendering feature was removed in v0.9.0 rollback for stability.
+Citations now show page numbers only.

 ### Step 4: Provide Feedback